 After filing the complaint, it is the moving party’s responsibility, whether counsel or a self-represented party, to ensure that the court and every other appearing party receive a copy of each and every filing.
 P.B. § 10-12(a).

 Appropriate service methods include mailing a copy of the document to the last known address of the person being served, delivering a copy to the attorney’s office, electronic delivery, facsimile, or in-hand delivery.
 P.B. §§ 4-4 and 10-13.
 When serving motions by electronic delivery, the party being served must consent to the electronic delivery.
 P.B. § 10-13.
+However, all attorneys who are not exempt from e-filing must accept documents by electronic delivery.
+P.B. § 10-13.
 If there is no consent to electronic delivery, any service by that method will be invalid.
 The plaintiff may consent to electronic delivery on the summons.
 A defendant, on the appearance form or limited appearance form, may check the box indicating they will accept service by electronic means.

 #Comment Begins